 SQLite database files are ordinary disk files.
 That means that any process can open the file and overwrite it with garbage.
 There is nothing that the SQLite library can do to defend against this.

-We have seen cases where a file descriptor was open on a log file, then that file descriptor was closed and reopened on an SQLite database.
-Later, some other thread continued to write log information into the old file descriptor, not realizing that the log file had been closed already.
-But because the file descriptor had been reopened by SQLite, the information that was intended to go into the log file ended up overwriting parts of the SQLite database, leading to corruption of the database.
+We have seen multiple cases where a file descriptor was open on a file, then that file descriptor was closed and reopened on an SQLite database.
+Later, some other thread continued to write into the old file descriptor, not realizing that the original file had been closed already.
+But because the file descriptor had been reopened by SQLite, the information that was intended to go into the original file ended up overwriting parts of the SQLite database, leading to corruption of the database.

 Systems that run automatic backups in the background might try to make a backup copy of an SQLite database file while it is in the middle of a transaction.
 The backup copy then might contain some old and some new content, and thus be corrupt.